-There's so much to think about and so many new experiences when you bring home your puppy that you may forget an important part of puppy homecoming: establishing a routine.
-Your new canine family member needs structure to feel secure and know what's expected of him.
+There are so many new experiences and things to think about when you bring home your puppy that you may forget one of the most important parts of puppy homecoming: establishing a routine.
+Structure will help your new canine family member feel secure and know what’s expected of him.
 The best way to do this is to create a schedule and stick to it.
 The first few weeks with your new puppy is the time to start establishing good behaviors.
-By the way, the puppy is not the only one who benefits from a schedule; it also helps every member of the household understand his or her responsibilities.
-You won't have to plan out every moment of your pup's day, but there are a few important areas where a schedule can make the difference between a well-adjusted dog and chaos.
+By the way, the puppy is not the only one who benefits from a schedule; it also makes life easier for the human members of the family.
+You won’t have to plan out every moment of your pup’s day, but there are a few important areas where a schedule can make the difference between a well-adjusted dog and chaos.

 Your Puppy’s Feeding Schedule